AxxAxx/AxxBeam/README.md

 To exit the menu, long press the button.
 The blue indication light will flash 10 times rapidly and the lamp will exit programming mode and boot up as normal.

-Eg. To change the power source to 12V lead acid battery:
+__EXAMPLE: To change power modes to [5%, 100%]__
 	- Hold button while plugging in the lamp to a power source
 	- The blue indicator light flashes 10 times rapidly (button can be released now)
-	- 1 BLINK --- 2 BLINK ---(short button press) --- (2 BLINK with the main LEDs as confirmation for entering sub-menu 2) ---
+	- 1 BLINK ---(short button press) --- (1 BLINK with the main LEDs as confirmation for entering sub-menu 1)
-	- 1 BLINK --- 2 BLINK --- 3 BLINK ---(short button press)--- (3 BLINK with the main LEDs as confirmation for choosing setting 3) ---
+	- 1 BLINK --- 2 BLINK --- 3 BLINK ---(short button press)--- (3 BLINK with the main LEDs as confirmation for choosing setting 3)
 	- 1 BLINK --- (long button press) --- The blue indicator light flashes 10 times rapidly and the programming interface is exited.

 - Top level menu